 If the schema is large, a subset of elements can be selected so you don’t have to map all of them.
 This is explained in more detail in the Select Elements section.

 Click OK.
-A structure is created with placeholders for entities on the left-hand side, and the selected XSD elements on the right-hand side.
+A structure is created with placeholders for entities on the left, and the selected XSD elements on the right side.

 It is possible to include a parameter entity in mapping documents.
 Mapping documents with a parameter entity need to be invoked (in a Call Web Service Action or Export with Mapping action) by passing a parameter of the configured type.
 Mapping documents without a parameter entity can be invoked without passing a parameter.
 For import mappings, a parameter entity can be included by dragging one onto the placeholder in the created structure using the Connector tool.
 Export mappings always need to have a parameter entity (the object that is being exported) and the mapped root element is used for this.
 In both cases, the parameter entity is depicted as a yellow arrow parameter symbol.